-The focus of Northern United Charter Schools' academics is to make sure every student is future-ready: ready for personal success, college and career ready and ready for a global workplace.
+The focus of Northern United - Humboldt Charter School's academics is to make sure every student is future-ready: ready for personal success, college and career ready and ready for a global workplace.
 Northern United Charter believes that an educated person in the 21st century practices a certain skill set, including: critical thinking, collaboration, communication, problem solving, research, analysis and synthesis.

-Northern United Charter Schools rely on the integrity of students, parents and staff to adhere to principles of academic honesty.
+Northern United - Humboldt Charter School relies on the integrity of students, parents and staff to adhere to principles of academic honesty.
 Academic dishonesty, academic misconduct or academic fraud is any type of cheating that occurs in relation to a formal academic exercise.
 It can include: